Travel Guide to Madeira Island, Portugal: 4-Day Itinerary

 The Madeira Promenade follows the beautiful coastline.

-Praça do Município is a historic square surrounded by notable buildings such as the Museum of Sacred Art, Church of St. John, and the Funchal City Hall.
+The Praça do Município was the next thing I saw, a historic square surrounded by notable buildings such as the Museum of Sacred Art, Church of St. John, and the Funchal City Hall.
 The black and white tiles throughout this area of town showcase traditional Portuguese design and incorporation of “azulejos” (glazed ceramic tiles).

 Today, we are getting to know Funchal on a self-guided walking tour.
 As we start to explore the city, we discover the island charm of Madeira as we take in the sights and sounds of this destination.